4RohanSinha/lisp-chip-8/README.md

 ﻿# Lisp: Chip 8 Flavor

 This project seeks to implement a compiler that will create Assembly instructions for the old Chip 8 gaming console from a Lisp program.
 Still under development!
+Currently constructs and prints AST.

 # Usage